rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

 	polar_cam_0010 connected
 	```

-	Note that the order in which the cameras connect to the IoT hub will probably differ from what's shown here, and will probably even vary from run to run.
+	Note that the order in which the cameras connect to the IoT hub will probably differ from what's shown here, and will also vary from one run to the next.

 1. After a few seconds, additional output should appear.
 Each line corresponds to an event transmitted from a camera to the IoT hub.
 The output will look something like this: